fullcalendar/fullcalendar-docs/_docs-v3/resource-data/resource-data.md

   - addResource-demo
 ---

-How to get events onto your calendar and how to manipulate event data thereafter.
+How to get resources onto your calendar and how to manipulate event data thereafter.